 Sano wasn’t sure which aspect of his hangover woke him, just as he wasn’t sure which was the worst, or which the most familiar; it would have been like trying to describe the wetness of water.
 Very disgusting water that left him still thirsty.

-Every new hangover he experienced — at least lately — seemed to be the worst one he’d ever had.
-Today’s surpassed even that ever-growing record by seeming like the worst thing he could possibly wake up to, hangover or otherwise.
-But that was only until he managed, with some difficulty, to drag his eyelids open and force his eyeballs to focus — and saw the woman lying in the bed beside him.
+Every new hangover — at least lately — felt like the worst he’d ever had.
+Today’s surpassed even that ever-growing record by seeming like the worst experience he could possibly have in waking up.
+But that was only until he managed, with some difficulty, to drag his lids open and force his eyeballs to focus — and saw the woman lying in the bed beside him.

-“Oh, god,” he groaned, burying his face in the blanket again immediately at the sight.
+“Oh, god,” he groaned, burying his face in the blanket again immediately.
 It was one thing to get so drunk he couldn’t remember what he’d done the night before; it was another entirely to wake up in bed with what he didn’t remember.
 Not that this was by any means the first time it had happened to him lately.
 Usually, though, it was merely signs that someone else had been there, not the someone herself.
-And none of the reasons they ever stuck around until Sano woke up were good.
+And none of the reasons they ever stuck around until Sano awakened were good.

-“If you’re hoping for breakfast,” he mumbled at last into the blanket, “you’re out of luck.”
+“If you’re hoping for breakfast,” he mumbled at last into the linen, “you’re out of luck.”